tripledio/tripledio.github.io/_posts/2024-03-27-scope-of-efficiency.md

 title: "The scope of efficiency"
 author: guido
 tags: efficiency
-description: The hidden cost of the ghost efficiency in software development
+description: The hidden cost of the neglecting the scope of efficiency in software development
-excerpt: Efficiency is something people tend to strive for.
-But this goal often does more harm than good.
+excerpt: Efficiency does not occur in a vacuum.
+Make sure you are optimizing for the right scope.
 hideLogo: true
 spotlight:
   imgDir: /img/posts/efficiency